eliphatfs/paddle-sparse-dense/README.md

 ## Requirements
 It only needs `paddle`.
 It is tested on `paddle >= 2.1.0, <= 2.2.0rc1`, but should work for any recent paddle versions.

+## Usage
+Most functions are implemented within classes that encapsulate sparse formats: `COO`, `CSR` and `CSC`.

+Cross-format operators are implemented in dedicated sub-modules: `spgemm`.

 ## Supported operations

 ### Conversion